-In September 2004, the department opened its state-of-the-art Dance Media Center (DMC), which serves as a dedicated computer lab space exclusively for dance majors’ enhanced artistic and educational outcomes.
-The DMC provides dance majors with 21 Macintosh computer stations (iMac Intel), video and audio dubbing platforms, digital video cameras, faculty teaching space with projection options, seminar room, and resource library.
-Many dance classes are held in this space and dance majors complete assignments, pursue independent creative projects and research, and work on their culminating senior Digital Dance Portfolio in the DMC.
+In September 2016, the department re-opened its state-of-the-art Theatre and Dance Media Center, which serves as a dedicated computer lab space exclusively for theatre and dance majors' enhanced artistic and educational outcomes.
+The Media Center provides dance majors with 21 Macintosh computer stations, all installed with the latest version of the Adobe Creative Suite Creative Cloud.
+Students have access to 'industry standard' photo/video/graphic design software, digital video cameras, faculty teaching space with projection options, seminar room, and resource library.
+Several dance classes are held in this space and dance majors complete assignments, pursue independent creative projects and research, and work on their culminating senior Digital Dance Portfolio in the Media Center.

 Digital Dance Literacy

-With the opening of the Dance Media Center, a student-centered approach to technology drives the department’s innovative Digital Dance Literacy (DDL) curriculum, an award-winning program that integrates technology skills into five core courses in the dance major program.
-The DDL curriculum allows students to develop and refine advanced technology skills in sound design, music composition, video dance, website design, technology-assisted choreography and performances approaches, and graphic and promotional design.
+With the opening of the Media Center, a student-centered approach to technology drives the department's innovative Digital Dance Literacy (DDL) curriculum, an award-winning program that integrates technology skills into five core courses in the dance major program.
+The DDL curriculum allows students to develop and refine advanced technology skills in sound design, music composition, dance on film, website design, technology-assisted choreography and performances approaches, and graphic and promotional design.
 Empowered with these new skills, WSU dancers illustrate their ability to dance beyond the physical stage and onto the global arena.

-Dance majors at Wayne State become fluent with the following important software programs:
+Dance majors at Wayne State become fluent with the following advanced multimedia software for research & documentation:

 - Adobe Creative Suite: